kellaisene/full-stack-challenge/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### 'nodemon'

+Runs the server to connect to the mySQL database
+Using the terminal navigate to 'server' folder npm install nodemon or yarn add nodemon
+Run command 'nodemon' to start server

 ### `yarn test`